Private Wealth 2024

 This is not relevant because of the favourable tax regime in Bermuda.

-One of the circumstances which can cause disputes between people of wealth can be imprecision in drafting of the relevant documentation.
+One of the circumstances that can cause disputes between people of wealth can be imprecision in the drafting of the relevant documentation.
 This applies not only to Bermuda, but to most jurisdictions.
 As with all disputes, resolution can be achieved if the parties are willing to work together.
 The driver of the matter when proceeding to a formal dispute process is usually the desire of one party to the dispute to take a greater share than the other party (or parties) think fair.
 These disputes usually take the form of arbitrations or court actions.

-Compensating an aggrieved party who is the winner in a dispute concerning a trust, foundation or similar entity is usually by way of a declaration of entitlement of the successful party and possibly an actual award of a defined sum of money or property.
+Compensating an aggrieved party who is the winner in a dispute concerning a trust, foundation or similar entity is usually done by way of a declaration of entitlement of the successful party and possibly an actual award of a defined sum of money or property.
 In Bermuda, the court’s approach to costs in proceedings is for the “losing” party in the litigation to pay the legal costs of the “winning” party.

 Where there are contested trust proceedings and trustees take a neutral stand, the trustees’ legal costs are usually paid from the trust fund.
 However, it is then open to the parties who are for and against the application to invite the court to make an alternative costs order.

 In so far as damages are concerned, an award of damages by the Bermuda courts is usually compensation-based.
-Bermuda does not have any punitive basis for an award, hence there is no separate heading of punitive damages simply to punish a party for their behaviour in the matter.
+Bermuda does not have any punitive basis for an award; hence, there is no separate heading of punitive damages simply to punish a party for their behaviour in the matter.
 Aggravated damages are allowed, but these are compensatory in nature for possible exceptional loss suffered by reason of the conduct of one of the parties.

 Corporate fiduciaries are frequently used in trust and other structures in Bermuda.
 A PTC can be incorporated to act as trustee of a particular trust or group of trusts.
 Bermuda has been home to a number of PTCs for a while now, but the rate of new incorporations has increased considerably over the past few years.